unovue/radix-vue/docs/content/meta/ComboboxRoot.md

   },
   {
     'name': 'searchTerm',
     'description': '<p>The controlled search term of the Combobox.
-Can be binded-with with v-model:searchTerm.</p>\n', 'type': 'string',
+Can be binded with with v-model:searchTerm.</p>\n', 'type': 'string',
     'required': false
   },
   {
     'name': 'selectedValue',
     'description': '<p>The current highlighted value of the COmbobox.
-Can be binded-with <code>v-model:selectedValue</code>.</p>\n', 'type': 'AcceptableValue',
+Can be binded with <code>v-model:selectedValue</code>.</p>\n', 'type': 'AcceptableValue',
     'required': false
   }